matthieugomez/batchappend/README.md

 ## description

-The command `capappend`  handles variables with conflicting types by converting them to string.
-The issue with the base command `append` is that variables with conflicting types are converted to  missing values.
+When two variables have the same names between two datasets, but their types differ (string vs numerical), `append` converts the strings to missing values.
+Instead, the command `capappend` handles variables with conflicting types by converting both to string.

 ## installation